-Do you love hand lettered designs?
-They are all over the place right now, and it’s no surprise why.
-They’re just so pretty, and they add tons of personality to whatever project they’re on.
+It’s all over the place right now, and that’s no surprise.
+Signs with chalkboard lettering add loads of personality to whatever project they’re in.

 Sure, I could spend hours upon hours practicing my handwriting and trying to master hand lettering techniques, but who really has time for that?
-Instead, I need to fast and easy way to fake hand lettering on my chalkboard art.
+Instead, I need to fast and easy way to fake chalkboard lettering!

 And that’s exactly what I’m sharing with you today.
 With this easy cheat, you can fill your chalkboards with beautiful writing and designs – instead of chicken scratch.